-Endowed with artefacts and antiquities, the National Museum of Ras Al Khaimah houses a collection of archaeological and ethnological artefacts including documents, manuscripts and treaties as well as traditional weapons belonging to the ruling family.
+Endowed with archaeological and ethnological artefacts and antiquities, the National Museum of Ras Al Khaimah houses a collection of documents, manuscripts and treaties as well as traditional weapons belonging to the ruling family.
 The museum building was once a former fort and palace of the Al Qasimi ruling family until 1964.
-Visitors can immerse themselves in the Emirate's cultural heritage through the museum's fascinating displays on architecture, pearl diving, fate agriculture, farming, fishing and much more across its various galleries.
+Visitors can immerse themselves in the Emirate's cultural heritage through the museum's fascinating displays on architecture, pearl diving, date agriculture, farming, fishing and much more across its various galleries.

-In the 'old' city, visitors can also explore the charming Mohammad Bin Salem Mosque, Ras Al Khaimah's oldest place of worship and the only mosque in the Emirate without a minaret.
+In the 'old' city, visitors can also explore the Mohammad Bin Salem Mosque, Ras Al Khaimah's oldest place of worship and the only mosque in the Emirate without a minaret.
 The mosque has a surviving 'prayer call platform' from which its imam would call Muslims of the nearby village to pray.
-After several restorations, the mosque is now open for visitors and tours can be arranged by most operators and hotels.
+After several restorations, the mosque is now open for visitors and tours can be arranged by most local operators and hotels.

-Visitors can also explore the history of pearling in the region at the Suwaidi Pearl Farm.
-Founded in 2005 by Abdulla Al Suwaidi, the farm was established with the aim to preserve the Al Suwaidi family legacy and to revive the country's proud tradition around pearl diving.
-Situated at the foot of the expansive AI Hajar mountain range in the northern town of AI Rams, the farm tour starts with visitors boarding a traditional pearling boat for a tranquil journey through verdant mangroves to reach the floating pearl farm.
-Visitors will learn about the historic significance of pearling, and gain insight into the lives of pearl divers, pearl cultivation and the harvesting process plus get an opportunity to experience the thrill of opening their own oyster and checking for pearls.
+Visitors can also explore the history of pearling in the region at the Suwaidi Pearl Farm, the only pearl farm in the UAE.
+Founded in 2005 by Abdulla Al Suwaidi at the foot of the expansive Al Hajar mountain range in the northern town of Al Rams, the farm was established with the aim to revive the country's proud tradition around pearl diving.
+Visitors can learn about the historic significance of pearling, and gain insight into the lives of pearl divers, pearl cultivation and the harvesting process, plus get an opportunity to experience the thrill of opening their own oyster and checking for pearls.
+The farm tour starts with visitors boarding a traditional pearling boat for a tranquil journey through verdant mangroves to reach the floating pearl farm.

-To experience Ras Al Khaimah's unique terracotta desert, the Al Wadi Desert offers guests the opportunity to connect with nature and culture within the 1,235-acre protected reserve.
+To experience Ras Al Khaimah's unique terracotta desert, the Al Wadi Desert offers visitors the opportunity to connect with nature and culture within a 1,235-acre protected reserve.
 Home to a range of diverse wildlife living naturally around the desert, including the beautiful Arabian Oryx and Gazelles, guests can explore a host of authentic Arabian activities such as falconry, desert treks on camels, horseback riding and animal feeding.